 Good Virsh Commands to Know

 Particularly for use in scripts, it's good to know how to interface with libvirt through virsh.
 However, the man page is long, and lists commands in alphabetical order, so it's not a great place to learn how to use virsh.
+Instead, try virsh help, which organises all the virsh commands into sections.

 Just typing virsh will take you to an interactive shell where you can execute commands inside of virsh without having to preface them with virsh.
 You can also navigate a directory tree with cd and pwd